mong/hamongts/_posts/en/tidligere_atlas/fodsel.md

 The low number of events and considerable element of random variation mean that it is not possible to identify any systematic geographical variation.

-# Induction of labour

-In some cases it will be desirable to induce vaginal birth.
-This normally applies to women who are past their due date or if other medical factors makes it desirable for the child to be born before the spontaneous onset of labour.
-Starting the birth artificially is called induction of labour.

-## Background

-The most common reasons for inducing labour are pregnancies that continue for 7–9 days past the due date, twin pregnancies, pre-eclampsia, diabetes or the waters breaking without labour starting within 24 hours.
-Several methods can be used to try to induce labour.
-The choice of method depends on the maternity unit’s procedures for induction, how ripe the cervix is and the woman’s previous births.
-If attempts to induce labour are unsuccessful, caesarean section will be considered.

-Induction of labour.
-Number of primiparous women induced per 1,000 primiparous women, broken down by hospital referral area.
-Age-adjusted.
-Average for the period 2015–2017.

-Induction of labour.
-Number of multiparous women induced per 1,000 multiparous women, broken down by hospital referral area.
-Age-adjusted.
-Average for the period 2015–2017.

-## Results

-During the period 2015–2017, approx. 5,900 primiparous women and 6,600 multiparous women were induced each year.
-This corresponds to about 24% of primiparous women and 20% of multiparous women.

-The figures on the left show the number of induced births per 1,000 births for primiparous and multiparous women.
-The geographical variation was low, and the highest rate was about 40% higher than the lowest rate.

-There was a clear correlation between the use of induction in primiparous and multiparous women.
-The hospital referral areas with the highest induction rates for primiparous women are mostly among the areas with the highest rates for multiparous women.
-For Norway as a whole, there was a definite increase in the use of induction during the period.

-## Comments

-The Norwegian Society of Gynecology and Obstetrics’ 2014 obstetrics guide provides clear recommendations about induction of labour.
-Despite this, findings identify some systematic geographical variation that is more than random variation.

-The reason for this could be that there is room for discretionary judgement in individual cases and that culture and practices vary between different maternity units.
-For Norway as a whole, the number of induced births has increased from 16% in 2009 to 22.5% in 2017.
-This could be due to changes in practice, but can also be explained by a growing need, for example the increasing incidence of gestational diabetes.

-The findings indicate that the guidelines have mostly been observed.
-The geographical variation was so modest that there is no basis for characterising it as unwarranted.

 # Caesarean section